2014 Fiesta Bowl (January): First quarter

 UCF won the opening coin toss and elected to receive.
 Aaron Jones for Baylor kicked off, and it was received by William Stanback of the Knights who returned the ball 14 yards to the UCF 24 yard line.
 After a false start penalty on the first play of the game, the Knights drove 76 yards in six plays for the first touchdown of the game.
 All six plays were rushing plays, with quarterback Blake Bortles' 29-yard gain putting them in Baylor territory on the second play from scrimmage.
 Running back Storm Johnson capped off the drive with an 11-yard touchdown run.

 Baylor's first possession was a 3-and-out.
 Quarterback Bryce Petty was sacked at his own 27 yard line on 3rd down, forcing the Bears to punt.

 UCF's second drive began at the 49 yard line.
-The first play was a 34-yard completion from Bortles to Breshard Perriman to the Baylor 17.
+The first play was a 34-yard completion from Bortles to Breshad Perriman to the Baylor 17.
 Four plays later, UCF was in the endzone with Storm Johnson's second rushing touchdown.
 UCF led 14-0 midway through the first quarter.

 Baylor was forced to punt on their next possession, but managed to pin UCF at their own 10 yard line.
 UCF punted from their own endzone, giving Baylor excellent field position at the UCF 45.
 A 29-yard run by Lache Seastrunk set up the Bears inside the red zone, and Petty punched the ball into the endzone for Baylor's first touchdown.